 Following this emphatic command, he appoints four individual members of the Xi and the He clans to take up residence in the regions of the east, south, west, and north, respectively, and to determine the correct dates for the equinoxes and solstices so that both the folk (min 民) and the birds and beasts (niaoshou 鳥獸) live and act in accordance with the seasons.
-Thus-in the traditional interpretation of the text-after the spring equinox is set, "the people disperse, and birds and beasts breed and copulate" (jue min xi, niaoshou ziwei 厥民析, 鳥獸孳尾); after the summer solstice is set, "the people act in accordance, and birds and beasts shed and begin to change their coats" (jue min yin, niaoshou xige 厥民因, 鳥獸希革); after the autumn equinox is set, "the people are at ease, and birds and beasts grow snug new coats" (jue min yi, niaoshou mao xian 厥民夷, 鳥獸毛毨); after the winter solstice is set, "the people keep in the warm, and birds and beasts have thick coats" (jue min yu, niaoshou rongmao 厥民隩, 鳥獸氄毛).
-In other words, Yao's officials adjust the calendar to its correct primordial order-the order of human and animal life before history.
-In this, Yao's repetitive commands do not show him as a creator; he aligns human activity with the mechanics of the cosmic clockwork.
+Thus-in the traditional interpretation of the text-after the spring equinox is set, "the people disperse, and birds and beasts breed and copulate" (jue min xi, niaoshou ziwei 厥民析,鳥獸孳尾); after the summer solstice is set, "the people act in accordance, and birds and beasts shed and begin to change their coats" (jue min yin, niaoshou xige 厥民因,鳥獸希革); after the autumn equinox is set, "the people are at ease, and birds and beasts grow snug new coats" (jue min yi, niaoshou mao xian 厥民夷,鳥獸毛毯); after the winter solstice is set, "the people keep in the warm, and birds and beasts have thick coats" (jue min yu, niaoshou rongmao 厥民隩, 鳥獸氄毛).
+In other words, Yao's officials adjust the calendar to its correct primordial order-the order of human and animal life before history.42 Even as he creates a new social order, Yao's repetitive commands do not show him as an actual creator or revolutionary: his task is to align human activity with the mechanics of the cosmic clockwork.
 After the year has been properly established in 366 days and the four seasons are fixed to schedule, the section concludes with a proverb-style tetrasyllabic couplet: